-Thus, this applied research assignment requires you to engage in sufficient historical research as to be able to describe the relevant historical background of those traditions you are rooted to, and to identify the specific elements of those traditions that have shaped you or that you admire and would emulate (e.g. the egalitarianism, pacifism, and separation of the Anabaptist tradition; the missional focus and pragmatism of the Christian and Missionary Alliance; the congregational independence and high view of Scripture of the Baptists; the inclusivity and liturgical practises of Anglicanism; the force of convictions about Calvinistic predestination; the cultural engagement of Lesslie Newbigin; the training, structures, and strategies of Youth For Christ; the intellectual or spiritual aspects of your own experience to these specific elements of these traditions that comprise your Christian roots.
-In other words, you need to try to explain how the egalitarianism of the Anabaptists, or the inclusivity of the Anglicans, or the force of predestinationism has influenced you.
+Thus, this applied research assignment requires you to engage in sufficient historical research as to be able to describe the relevant historical background of those traditions you are rooted to, and to identify the specific elements of those traditions that have shaped you or that you admire and would emulate (e.g. the egalitarianism, pacifism, and separation of the Anabaptist tradition; the missional focus and pragmatism of the Christian and Missionary Alliance; the congregational independence and high view of Scripture of the Baptists; the inclusivity and liturgical practises of Anglicanism; the force of convictions about Calvinistic predestination; the cultural engagement of Lesslie

+Newbigin; the training, structures, and strategies of Youth For Christ; the intellectual or spiritual aspects of Canadian Theological Seminary).
+However, it also requires you to be able to connect aspects of your own experience to these specific elements of these traditions that comprise your Christian roots.
+In other words, you need to try to explain how the egalitarianism of the Anabaptists, or the inclusivity of the Anglicans, or the theological concept of predestination has influenced you.

 Be sure to write your paper in your own words.
 Please use examples, references, or short quotations to support your answers.
-Follow the AUC-NUC History Department Style Guide format.
+Follow the Ambrose History Department Style Guide format.
 Include a title page with your information, the course information, the assignment name, and the date.
 Please also include a note at the end of the project, describing in a couple of sentences the feedback you got from showing the project to a pastor, professor (other than me), or family member.

 My assessment will be based on your ability to understand and articulate your own Christian roots, the quality of your historical understanding of the tradition(s) you draw on, the level of engagement with the people/topics you are reading about, and the quality of your writing.
 My expectation is a paper between ten and fifteen pages in length.
 Please consult me if you have something different in mind.
+Also, you must show me a detailed outline of your project before you begin writing.

-Due on Monday, 16 April 2007, electronically in the course website drop box.
-Late papers will be penalized one letter grade (i.e. A to B, B+ to C+).
+Due on Monday, 15 April 2007, as a Word document sent to me via e-mail.
+Late papers will be penalized one letter grade (i.e. A to B, B+ to C+, etc.).